airbytehq/airbyte/tools/bin/load_test/README.md

 By default, the script assumes that the Airbyte instance's server is accessible at `localhost:8001`.
-This is the default server location when deploying Airbyte with `docker-compose up`.
+This is the default server location when deploying Airbyte with `docker compose up`.

 Additionally, the E2E Test Source created by the script will take 10 minutes to complete a sync by default.